adrianjost/SmartLight-Web-Client/README.md

 npm install

 # serve with hot reload at localhost:8080
-npm run dev
+yarn dev

 # build for production with minification
-npm run build
+yarn build

 # build for production and view the bundle analyzer report
-npm run build --report
+yarn build --report

 # deploy to firebase
 npm deploy